 8. Be safe!
 Always be aware of your surroundings and leave if you feel to unsafe.

-In closing, if you’re on the road and need to pull over to catch some zzzz’s, be sensible and respectful.
-There are places you can park overnight but do appreciate parking privileges may be revoked at any time.
+In closing, if you’re on the road and need to pull over to catch some zzzz’s, always be respectful and leave no trace.
+There are places you can park overnight but do appreciate those business’ that do extend overnight parking privileges may be revoked at any time.
 Ordinances can change, business ownerships may change as well as other extenuating circumstances.
 The point is, never assume.

 Disclaimer: We are not affiliated with, sponsored by or in any way compensated by Allstays LLC, the provider of this App or Wal-Mart Stores, Inc. Wal-Mart Stores, Inc. owns all of the rights in its trade name and trademark “Walmart” which is used herein and in the name of this App with permission.